ycechungAI/goose/documentation/docs/guides/cli-providers.md

 1. **Install Claude CLI Tool**

-   Follow the installation instructions [here](https://docs.anthropic.com/en/docs/claude-code/overview) to install and configure the Claude CLI tool.
+   Follow the [installation instructions for Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) to install and configure the Claude CLI tool.

 2. **Authenticate with Claude**